acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: takes a random sample of lines from a txt file.
 Randomness can be set with a seed too
-      - topic: NLP, preprocessing, ETL
+      - topic: NLP, Preprocessing, ETL
       - input:
         - 1:
           - file_type: txt